Kinneloa Fire: October 27

 The incident command post relocated to Victory Park.
 Even as Los Angeles County Fire Department helicopters arrived on scene to drop water, structures in Altadena began to burn at 6:45 a.m.
 At the same time, the southern flank of the fire moved east, driven by the winds towards Kinneloa Mesa.
 The unincorporated community of Kinneloa Mesa consists of residential neighborhoods of single-family homes, sitting atop a broad mesa that emerges where the San Gabriel Mountains' foothills flatten out, carved by multiple steep canyons that drop down to Eaton Canyon on the west side and the neighborhoods of Pasadena Glen and Sierra Madre on the east side.
-The neighborhood contains many narrow streets—some only 18 ft wide—and multiple dead ends, making it a dangerous environment for firefighters.
-The Pasadena Star-News went so far as to call those streets "deathtraps".
+The neighborhood contains many narrow streets (some only 18 ft wide) and multiple dead ends, making it a dangerous environment for firefighters—the Pasadena Star-News called them "deathtraps".
 According to the Star-News, the chimney-like effect of the strong winds and pre-heating blew the fire up the canyon sides and into Kinneloa Mesa in just 90 seconds.
-Many homes, particularly those on the edges of the canyons, quickly caught fire.
+Many homes, particularly those on the edges of the canyon, quickly caught fire.
 By 7:15 a.m., the fire was 300 acre, and by 8:15 a.m., more than 600 acre.
-As the fire behavior increased, it burned as much as 300 acre every 10 minutes.
+As the fire's behavior intensified, it burned as many as 300 acre every 10 minutes.